Hudson Yards (development): The Shed

 The Shed is an arts center housed in the Bloomberg Building, a three-story structure adjacent to 15 Hudson Yards.
 The space is focused on providing cultural programming, and is maintained by an organization of the same name.
 Its most prominent feature is a retractable "shell" that wraps around its roof and its northern and southern facades.
 The Shed opened on April 5, 2019.

 30 Hudson Yards

 The 103-story, 2.6 e6ft2 30 Hudson Yards is located at Tenth Avenue and 33rd Street.
 At 1,296 feet, it is the city's sixth-tallest building and home to the highest outdoor observation deck in New York City.
 Key tenants at 30 Hudson Yards include Kohlberg Kravis Roberts (KKR), Wells Fargo, Warner Bros.
-Discovery, DNB, Covington & Burling, and Susquehanna International Group (SIG).
+Discovery and CNN, DNB Bank, Covington & Burling, and Susquehanna International Group (SIG).

 Construction began after caissons were sunk to support the platform over the tracks, the latter of which was raised 12 to 27 ft above ground level, at the same elevation as the High Line.
 30 Hudson Yards opened on March 15, 2019.
 Edge observation deck on the building's 100th floor opened in March 2020.